 Why Trust GearLab

 Our winter jacket test team is headed up by full-time Utah resident Jason Wanlass, who is no stranger to wild winter weather.
 Jason is an avid trail-seeker who has backpacked routes in Iceland, Nepal, France, Switzerland, Slovenia, and the Patagonian region of Argentina and Chile.
-He has also braved the wilds of Sweden, Finland, Latvia, Lithuania, and Estonia in the dead of winter.
-He's weathered decades of Utah winters and faced fierce weather in remote corners of the globe, giving him the expertise to distinguish between jackets that are the real deal and those that won't handle real winter weather.
+He has also braved the wilds of Sweden, Finland, Latvia, Lithuania, Estonia, Poland, the Czech Republic, Slovakia, and Hungary in the dead of winter.
+He's weathered decades of Utah winters and faced fierce conditions in remote corners of the globe, giving him the expertise to distinguish between jackets that are the real deal and those that won't stand up to real winter weather.

 Analysis and Test Results